Mohamed-khattab/Bookstore-Web-App/README.md

 - Delete a book from the bookstore
 - View a list of all books in the bookstore
 - Add books to your cart
-- Delete books from your cart
+- Delete books from your cart <br>
 ![features](features.png)

 ## UI